wp-plugins/wordpress-seo/readme.txt

 	* Fixed a bug where half the Linkdex analyses wouldn't work when the visual editor is disabled.
 	* Changed the mime type of the XSL file for XML sitemaps to text/xml, so Firefox will display them properly.
 	* Made sure the default OpenGraph image will always show up when there's no other image.
+	* Updated tablesorting JS used in XML Sitemaps.
 * Enhancements:
 	* Upon activation, XML sitemaps are automatically enabled.
 	* Upon activation, title templates are pre-filled with sensible defaults.
+	* Plugin now auto-detects whether titles need to be force-rewritten (using output buffering) or not.
+	* Redesign of the admin, removal of the indexations page and renaming the Titles page into Meta Settings page.
+	* Allow noindex-following per custom taxonomy and custom post type.
+	* No longer show non-public post types on meta settings page.
 	* On activation, W3 Total Cache or WP Super Cache cache gets cleared automatically.
 	* Added an uninstall handler, deleting the plugin through the WP backend will now delete options from the DB too.
 	* Added the option to display custom taxonomy in titles and descriptions, use `%%ct_<custom-taxname>%%` for a comma separated list or `%%ct_<custom-taxname>%%single%%` for only one taxonomy term.